 All members of staff are required to familiarise themselves with its content and comply with the provisions contained in it.
-Breach of this policy will be treated as a disciplinary offence which may result in disciplinary action under the School's Disciplinary Policy and Procedure up to and including summary dismissal depending on the seriousness of the breach.
+Staff is defined by employees, governors, trustees and volunteers.
+Breach of this policy will be treated as a disciplinary offence which may result in disciplinary action under the School's Disciplinary Policy and Procedure up and including dismissal depending on the seriousness of the breach.